programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 Finally, the map layers you created will be added to your map.
 Put it all together and hurrah, you've got your web map!
 Now lets play around with it.
-The following five exercises give you tasks to do to learn some of the other elements.
-Answers are provided below.
+The following five exercises give you tasks to do to learn some of the other elements, with answers provided.

 ### Exercise 1: Default Viewports